ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

    .. code-block::

       ./run_WE2E_tests.py -t fundamental -m orion -a gsd-fv3 --expt_basedir "test_set_01" -q

-   This will place all of the fundamental tests into ``${HOMEdir}/../expt_dirs/test_set_01/``.
+   * ``--expt_basedir``: Useful for grouping sets of tests.
+If set to a relative path, the provided path will be appended to the default path.
+In this case, all of the fundamental tests will reside in ``${HOMEdir}/../expt_dirs/test_set_01/``.

-   The ``--expt_basedir`` option is useful for grouping various sets of tests.
 It can also take a full path as an argument, which will place experiments in the given location.

-   The ``-q`` flag will suppress the output from ``generate_FV3LAM_wflow()`` and print only important messages (warnings and errors) to the screen.
-As always, this output will still be available in the ``log.run_WE2E_tests`` file.
+   * ``-q``: Suppresses the output from ``generate_FV3LAM_wflow()`` and prints only important messages (warnings and errors) to the screen.
+The suppressed output will still be available in the ``log.run_WE2E_tests`` file.

 #.
 By default, the job monitoring and submission process is serial, using a single task.
 Therefore, the script may take a long time to return to a given experiment and submit the next job when running large test suites.
-To speed up this process, users can run the job monitoring processes in parallel using the ``-p`` option to indicate the number of parallel processes (provided they have access to a node with the appropriate availability):
+To speed up this process, users can run the job monitoring processes in parallel using the ``-p`` option to indicate the number of parallel processes (provided the user has access to a node with the appropriate availability):

    .. code-block::